Jesse Ramsden: Other instruments

+He also built an early plate electrostatic generator in 1768.

 Surveying instruments

 In about 1785, Ramsden provided General William Roy a new large theodolite which was used for the measurement of the latitude and longitude separations of London (Greenwich) and Paris and later for the Principal Triangulation of Great Britain.
 This work provided the basis for the subsequent Ordnance Survey of the counties of Britain.

 Telescopes

 Ramsden is also responsible for the achromatic eyepiece named after him.
 In its simplest form it consists of two planoconvex lenses with the curved sides facing each other and separated by a gap of about 2/3 of their focal length.
 It had the additional advantage of allowing a greater distance (or eye relief) between the lens and the eye.
 It thus also allowed sunshades and prisms to be placed before it.

 The exit pupil of an eyepiece was once called the Ramsden disc in his honour.

-In 1791 he completed the Shuckburgh telescope, an equatorial mounted refracting telescope.
+In 1791, he completed the Shuckburgh telescope, an equatorial mounted refracting telescope.

 His most celebrated work was a 5-feet vertical circle, which was finished in 1789 and was used by Giuseppe Piazzi at the Palermo Astronomical Observatory in constructing his catalogue of stars and in the discovery of the dwarf planet Ceres on 1 January 1801.